 The need for program participation is determined by the Biosafety Office in consultation with the UF Institutional Biosafety Committee (IBC) and the Student Health Care Center (SHCC) Occupational Medicine team.
 A medical monitoring program for biohazards, based on underlying assessments of possible risk, is mandated by several regulatory agencies (e.g. OSHA, NIH, AAALAC, etc.) and is therefore part of UF’s compliance obligations.

-For positions in which participation in the Biohazards Medical Monitoring Program is deemed to be appropriate, (generally required for all those working with risk group 3 agents in a BSL3 laboratory, as well as certain risk group 2 agents working in a BSL2+ and BSL-3 laboratory), initial medical screening should be completed before starting activities with potential for biohazard exposure.
+For positions in which participation in the Biohazards Medical Monitoring Program is deemed to be appropriate, (required for all those working with risk group 3 agents in a BSL3 laboratory), initial medical screening should be completed before starting activities with potential for biohazard exposure.
 This offers the best health protection and provides the Occupational Medicine Service providers with a baseline health assessment.

 Volunteers or visitors with potential exposure to biohazards are expected to meet the same requirements as UF employees or students, either through participation in UF’s program or by providing evidence to the UF Student Health Care Center of coverage under their own institution’s occupational medicine program.